sheishijun/Hydro-SE-Bench/hydrosebench-eval/README.md

 ## Installation

-Run in the `hydrobench-eval` directory:
+Run in the `hydrosebench-eval` directory:

 ```bash
 pip install -e .